Social Work Practice Standards

 - The home conditions must be assessed (using the Graded Care Tool for Neglect) at visits and the kitchen, toilets/ bathroom and bedrooms checked especially where neglect is an issue.
 This is part of the Child Protection Plan and there is clarity for both the social worker and the family about what constitutes acceptable standards;

-- The Core Group must meet every 4 weeks and the multi-agency Child Protection Plan is reviewed against the targets set.
+- The Core Group must meet every 6 weeks as a minimum and the multi-agency Child Protection Plan is reviewed against the targets set.
 The record of each Core Group is shared with the family and all professionals involved in the plan;

 - There is multi agency responsibility for the Core Group to have a clear opinion regarding progress of the Child Protection Plan and decision to cease the plan, with an exit strategy, prior to the Review Conference;